Sports betting revenue projection was $11.5M. So far? $150K

 PROVIDENCE, R.I.
 (AP) — Casinos in Rhode Island lost nearly $900,000 on sports betting in February after winning bets for the Super Bowl and other professional sports were paid out, the state lottery said Friday.

+Gamblers have placed a total of $53.5 million in wagers since the late November launch of sports betting in the state, with $53.2 million paid on winning bets, according to the lottery’s figures for bets placed at Twin River Casino in Lincoln and Tiverton.
+The state gets 51 percent of sports betting profits, after subtracting expenses.

-That leaves Rhode Island with about $150,000 in revenue from sports betting since the late November launch.
+That leaves Rhode Island with a profit of about $150,000.
 The state had projected it would get $11.5 million from the new market this fiscal year, which ends June 30.

-The lottery released figures for bets placed at Twin River Casino in Lincoln and Tiverton.
-Gamblers placed about $20.7 million in wagers in February.
-The casinos paid nearly $21.6 million on winning bets.

 Many football fans went to the casinos in January and early February to bet on the victorious New England Patriots in the Super Bowl.
-The state gets 51 percent of sports betting revenue, after subtracting expenses.
+In February alone, gamblers placed about $20.7 million in wagers and the casinos paid nearly $21.6 million on winning bets, for a $900,000 loss.

 Other states with legal sportsbooks that launched in the past year didn’t bring in as much in February as they had in preceding months.
 New Jersey’s physical sportsbooks had a tax bill of negative $6,000 for the month, but the online ones brought the state $1.7 million.